TuwaIO/cosmos-playground/examples/nextjs-connectkit/README.md

 └── transactions/  # Logic for defining transaction actions and callbacks
 ```

-## 📚 Core Packages Used

-- `@tuwaio/pulsar-core`: The core, chain-agnostic tracking engine.
-- `@tuwaio/pulsar-evm`: Adapter for EVM-compatible chains, including trackers for Gelato and Safe.
-- `@tuwaio/pulsar-react`: React hooks for integrating your app with the Pulsar engine.
-- `@tuwaio/nova-transactions`: Pre-built UI components (Modals, Toasts, Buttons, etc.).

 ## ⚡ Prerequisites

 Make sure you have the following installed: